Materials-Consortia/schemas/releases/v1.2.0/v1.2/units/si/1983/temporary/are.md

 - The International System of Units (SI), 1st ed.
 (1970) categorizes the unit as "units in use temporarily".
 - The International System of Units (SI), 5th ed.
 (1985) adds the clarification that the unit is "used to express agrarian areas."
 - The International System of Units (SI), 7th ed.
-(1998) changes the categorisation to "Other non-SI units currently accepted for use with the International System."
+(1998) changes the categorization to "Other non-SI units currently accepted for use with the International System."
 - The International System of Units (SI), 8th ed.
 (2006) completely removes the unit (but still defines the hectare).

 The are unit was implicitly redefined via the redefinition of the metre at the 17th CGPM meeting (1983), resolution 1.